 We are thrilled to announce the launch of a new product in our store — leggings, and super comfy ones at that!
 We proudly sew and custom print each pair in the U.S. using sustainable inks as ordered to eliminate excess product.

 Made with a blend of polyester and spandex, our leggings are both durable and incredibly comfortable.
 Buy our leggings full-length or capri style and help animals in need!
-Like all Cause You Care products, our leggings donate 25% of profits to the International Fund for Animal Welfare.

 Our new Endangered Species leggings come in 2 patterns, each featuring 42 different endangered species.
 Learn more about the wildlife featured: